krotscheck/presentations/README.md

 -------------------------------

-If you would like to use this repository as a base from which to build your own presentation website, you can clone the ``starter`` branch and work from there.
-First, you will need node and npm.
+If you would like to use this repository as a base from which to build your own presentation website, simply clone the ``master`` branch and build from there.
+Once you do that, you will need node and npm.

+	// Clone the repository.
+    git clone git@github.com:krotscheck/presentations.git
+    cd ./presentations

-	// On ubuntu:
+	// Install npm on ubuntu:
 	apt-get install nodejs nodejs-legacy npm